Purple magnolia - luxury for your garden

 As the magnolia susan only blooms once, at best twice a year, it would be particularly harmonious for your garden design if you underplant the magnolia with ground covers.
 The magnolia susan is particularly effective in the front garden, parks and pots.

 Ground covers that harmonise particularly well with the purple magnolia:

 Care of the purple magnolia

-The pH of the soil should be slightly acidic and kept consistently moist.
+The pH of the soil should be slightly acidic and kept constantly moist.
 It would be ideal to work the soil with humus and sand before planting.
 A slightly sandy soil is therefore advantageous as it protects the magnolia from frost.
-Loamy soils and waterlogging should also be avoided at all costs.
+Loam and waterlogging should also be avoided at all costs.

 Compost for sufficient nutrients